cartrawler/mobility-sdk-docs/Android.md

 ### `DeeplinkType.CROSS_SELL`

-The deeplink type `CROSS_SELL` is used for opening a specific screen in the SDK.
+The deeplink type `cross-sell` is used for shortening a users search by pre-populating trip data from the flight details provided.
 To enable this functionality, you will need to pass in flight data using the following method:

 ```java
 //  Add this call after `MobilitySDKManager.init` and before `MobilitySDKManager.showMobility`